bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 Batch processing
 ----------------

-One of the choices in the actions list is to “Fit marked groups”.
+One of the choices in the actions list is to :quoted:`Fit marked groups`.
 All groups marked by having their purple buttons checked will be fit in the manner described above using the current selection of fitting standards and other fitting options.
-When the sequence of fits is finished, the “Write marked report” option will become enabled in the operation list.
+When the sequence of fits is finished, the :quoted:`Write marked report` option will become enabled in the operation list.
 This will allow you to write a report in the form of a comma separated value file which summarizes the results of the sequence of fits.
 This report file can be read into any spreadsheet program.